Legal Support for IT in Belarus

 IT Legal Documentation

-Drafting software development agreements, license terms, user contracts, and contractor agreements tailored to the specifics of digital products and platforms.
+Drafting software development agreements, licence terms, user agreements, and contractor agreements tailored to digital products and platforms.

 IT Startups